≡ Menu

 Irish Setter Dog Breed… Everything You Need to Know at a Glance!

-The Irish Setter Dog is one of the most popular dog breeds of all time.
-What with his happy expression and easily recognizable red coat, these guys are hard to miss any time they are around.
+If you’re reading this article within the United States, chances are, you’re already familiar with what an Irish Setter looks like.
+After all, the Irish Setter Dog is one of the most popular dog breeds ever.
+With his happy expression and easily recognizable red coat, these guys are hard to miss whenever they are around.

 Combine this with…

+As a general rule of thumb, this breed is typically amiable, polite, intelligent, and playful; what’s not to love?
 Even former Presidents have chosen to make the Irish Setter their own while living in the White House.
-If fact, it wasn’t just one President, it was three!
+It wasn’t just one President; it was three!

 • President Ronald Reagan had an Irish Setter by the name of Peggy.